mia-platform/documentation/docs/getting_started/quickstart.md

   Press "Create".

+Now let's save our work and Deploy it!
+Once deployed our endpoints can immediately be tested with the API Portal.

 ## Create an External service on maps for the calculation of the arrival time

+In the Proxy section you can easily integrate service from other cluster or from other platform.

+For our Project we need to integrate the Google Maps API for calculate the arrival time of the order.

 ## Debugging you services with telepresence
 ## Configure you Backoffice with pages and Analytics